 Now that my family and I are moving into our own home, we are without the basic appliance necessities, such as a fridge and a washer and dryer.
 If you have been in the market for either two of these recently, you know that they do not come cheap.
+It may also be worthwhile to protect your purchases.
 While our purchases were still pricey, we were able to shave hundreds of dollars off each appliance by doing these simple tips.

 1. Wait for a Sale and Stack Coupons: For our refrigerator, we waited for a 10% off sale through Lowes.
 This happens quite often, and it can be stacked with another 10% off Lowes coupon (which can be received if you are moving from the Post Office).
 Also, you can use competitor’s coupons too, but be informed that using competitor’s coupons varies by store managers.
 Appliance sales seem to happen during just about any major holiday.